protofire/story-wallet-web/src/markdown/terms/terms.md

 2. You are responsible for monitoring Safe Account as you see fit.

-3. Any notification service we provide or offer for subscription within the Story Oddyssey Safe App via e-mail or push notifications or any other means of communication is provided free of charge and liability is limited pursuant to Section 18 below.
+3. Any notification service we provide or offer for subscription within the Story Safe App via e-mail or push notifications or any other means of communication is provided free of charge and liability is limited pursuant to Section 18 below.
 Furthermore we reserve the right to change the notification feature from time to time or cease to provide them without notice.

 # 10\.
 Are we responsible for flagging malicious transactions? {#10.-are-we-responsible-for-flagging-malicious-transactions?}

-1. We shall not be responsible for flagging malicious transactions in our Story Oddyssey Safe App.
+1. We shall not be responsible for flagging malicious transactions in our Story Safe App.

-2. You are solely responsible for checking any transaction, address, Token or other item you interact with via your Smart Account in our Story Oddyssey Safe App.
+2. You are solely responsible for checking any transaction, address, Token or other item you interact with via your Smart Account in our Story Safe App.

-5. Any security flagging or warning service we provide or offer for subscription within the Story Oddyssey Safe App is provided free of charge and liability is limited pursuant to Section 18 below.
+5. Any security flagging or warning service we provide or offer for subscription within the Story Safe App is provided free of charge and liability is limited pursuant to Section 18 below.
 Furthermore we reserve the right to change the feature from time to time or cease to provide them without notice.

 # 11\.
 Are we responsible for the issuance of the Safe Token and any related functionalities or reward programs? {#11.-are-we-responsible-for-the-issuance-of-the-safe-token-and-any-related-functionalities-or-reward-programs?}